 KCSF laboratory testing is strongly recommended:

-The use of preclinical data, such as those obtained with imaging studies and laboratory testing, has allowed more sensitive and more specific diagnosis, which overall leads to earlier detection of the disease, when interventions and therapies can result in the most benefit to patients.
+The use of preclinical data, such as results obtained with imaging studies and laboratory testing, has allowed for more sensitive and specific diagnoses.
+This leads to earlier disease detection and utilization of interventions and therapies, when they are most beneficial to patients.

 Testing to distinguish MS from autoimmune demyelinating diseases

 Neuromyelitis optica (NMO) is an inflammatory, demyelinating disease of the central nervous system.
 NMO is characterized by severe relapsing attacks of optic neuritis and transverse myelitis.
-Unlike the attacks associated with multiple sclerosis (MS), NMO attacks commonly spare the brain in the early stages.
+Unlike the attacks associated with multiple sclerosis, NMO attacks commonly spare the brain in the early stages.